rchain/perf-harness/contracts/README.md

 ### `contract.rho`
 `n` linear sends parred with a single `contract` on the same public channel.
 Performance should be identical to `persistentListen.rho` because `contract` is just syntactic suger.
 But it's always best to test.

-Notes for PR:
-* I'm not clear when and whether it is useful to separate these phases.
-* test_one_comm.rho and test_ten_comms superceeded by my versions
-* It occurred to me late in the process that we could also test